 - Temporary accommodation for the homeless, and sometimes hostels and hotels.

 Each habitable unit in an HMO will be subject to the same standards as an individual dwelling, but there are additional standards relating to management, fire safety and facilities.

 Links to Breckland Council's standards for fire precautions and amenities are given below:

 Mandatory HMO licensing

-As of 1st October 2018 it became a legal requirement that all HMOs occupied by 5 or more people forming 2 or more households will require a licence.
+As of 1 October 2018 it became a legal requirement that all HMOs occupied by five or more people forming two or more households will require a licence.
 An application for a licence should be made to Breckland District Council by the owner or manager of the property.

-Once an application has been received along with initial application fee of (£399); the proposed licence holder will be contacted by a Private Sector Housing Officer to arrange a property inspection to confirm that the property meets the required standards for the number of proposed occupants.
+Once an application has been received along with initial application fee of (£399), the proposed licence holder will be contacted by a Private Sector Housing Officer to arrange a property inspection.
+This is to confirm that the property meets the required standards for the number of proposed occupants.

-The Council must issue a licence if, among other things, it is satisfied that the HMO is reasonably suitable for occupation by the number of people proposed to be accommodated and that the licence holder is a fit and property person.
-The licence will in most circumstances be valid for 5 years.
+The council must issue a licence if, among other things, it is satisfied that the HMO is reasonably suitable for occupation by the number of people proposed to be accommodated.
+The licence holder must also be found to be a fit and property person.
+The licence will, in most circumstances, be valid for five years.

-Landlords who fail to apply will be committing an offence which upon conviction could lead to an unlimited fine.
+Landlords who fail to apply will be committing an offence, for which conviction could lead to an unlimited fine.

-(Please note that any HMO accommodating more than 6 persons may require planning permission for such use.)
+(Please note that any HMO accommodating more than six persons may require planning permission for such use.)